 2. Client Boredom

 Your client no longer seems impressed by your work.
-They’re nit-picking, obsessing over every tiny detail.
-Questioning why you’ve approached the work a certain way.
-Querying your invoices, and what they are actually getting out of their investment in you.
+They’re nit-picking, obsessing over every tiny detail and questioning why you’ve approached the work a certain way.
+Querying your invoices, and what they are getting out of their investment in you.
 Sounds familiar?

 What to do

 Stale relationships can happen if you’ve been with a client for a long time.
 The problem here is that boredom breeds opportunity – the opportunity for someone else to tempt your client away.
 You can stave off client boredom by keeping things fresh.
 So if you start to get ‘those’ type of emails, excite your client with new ideas.
 Show them just what you’ve achieved, and your suggestions for going forward.
 Look at them with fresh eyes – treat them like a new client and don’t just do the usual that’s expected of you.
 If you want more tips on keeping clients happy, check out my previous post on client management.

 3. Clients and competitors